Subscribe to Blog via Email

 What about other types of NETs

 The ISI Book Link above (here for convenience), does state “regardless of tumor type, all NETs should be pre-treated with Octreotide for protection against crisis“.
-Omission of the word ‘carcinoid’ indicates an agreement that it’s not just ‘carcinoid’ and also that the name needs some thought.
-However, the new study above would appear to take another view.
+The omission of the word ‘carcinoid’ indicates a suggestion that it’s not just ‘carcinoid’ (also indicating the name needs changing!).
+However, the new study I linked above would appear to take another view.

 Why is the issue relative to Pheochromocytoma/Paraganglioma?

 Pheochromocytomas and paragangliomas are catecholamine-producing neoplasms that can cause life-threatening hemodynamic instability, particularly intraoperatively, when the tumor is manipulated.
-In some ways their version of ‘crisis’ is more complex and dangerous than in the issues with carcinoid crisis above.
-There needs to be significant pre-operative preparation in addition to peri-operative measures, in fact with this type of tumour, post surgical treatment and monitoring is also required.
+In some ways, their version of ‘crisis’ is more complex and dangerous than the issues with ‘carcinoid crisis’ above.
+There needs to be significant pre-operative preparation in addition to peri-operative measures, in fact with this type of tumour, post-surgical treatment and monitoring is also required.

 I highly suspect there are many examples from the NET world beyond what was once called the ‘carcinoid‘ subtype of NETs and I’ve already given you at least one above.
 I’ll update this post as I discover other examples.
 In the meantime, make sure you ask your medical team about ‘crisis protection’ if you are to undergo any surgical or invasive medical procedure.
 Minor procedures should also be assessed.

 Do we need to rename the term Carcinoid Crisis to Neuroendocrine Crisis or Hormonal Crisis?
-Probably …… let’s give it a red card!
+Absolutely right we do

 I am not a doctor or any form of medical professional, practitioner or counsellor.
 None of the information on my website, or linked to my website(s), or conveyed by me on any social media or presentation, should be interpreted as medical advice given or advised by me.
 Neither should any post or comment made by a follower or member of my private group be assumed to be medical advice, even if that person is a healthcare professional as they are not members of the private group or followers of my sites in any official capacity.
 Please also note that mention of a clinical service, trial/study or therapy does not constitute an endorsement of that service, trial/study or therapy by Ronny Allan, the information is provided for education and awareness purposes and/or related to Ronny Allan’s own patient experience.
 This element of the disclaimer includes any complementary medicine, non-prescription over the counter drugs and supplements such as vitamins and minerals.